 Happy Lunar New Year!

-Lunar New Year began on February 1st and while many refer to this holiday as Chinese New Year, it's also widely celebrated in other countries like South Korea, Japan, and Vietnam.
+While many refer to this holiday as Chinese New Year, it's also widely celebrated in other countries like South Korea, Japan, and Vietnam.
 The festivities are rich with tradition and last fifteen days, culminating with the Lantern Festival on the final day.

 Ingredients-Makes 50 Wontons